gromacs/gromacs/docs/reference-manual/special/pulling.rst

 The transformation pull coordinate is a "meta" pull coordinate that can be used to define more complex collective variables.
-It can transform one or more other pull coordinates using an arbitrary mathematical expression.
+It can transform one or more other pull coordinates, as well as time, using an arbitrary mathematical expression.
 This is a powerful tool for generating complex collective variables.
 A simple example is a contact coordinate using a non-linear transformation of a distance.
 More complex examples are a (non-)linear combination of two or more pull coordinates or a sum of contacts.